 Technology far outpaces the fundamentals of life.
 In my spare time, I looked into wisdom through the years.
 In the timeline of our evolution, our allopathic model of fighting against the body is relatively new.
 Now under the monikers Bioregulatory Medicine (BioMed), ancestral medicine, alternative health, or the two synonyms bioharmonizing and biosynergizing.
 For millennia humans worked with the body.
 Today you’ll learn why you should quit biohacking for this intuitive, powerful, and genetically compatible practice.

-What is Bioharmony & Biosynergy?
+What are Bioharmony & Biosynergy?

 There are two approaches to manipulating life:

-- Fighting it
+- Fighting against it

-- Strengthening it
+- Working with it

 Your body has an innate intelligence.
-It knows how to heal itself from any injury, and rid itself of any disease.
+It knows how to heal itself from any injury and rid itself of any disease.
 Just look around at cases of spontaneous remission (I recommend the book Cured [Amazon]).
 For these individuals, conventional treatments failed.
 Then the body took control and overcame the obstacle.
 But those are edge cases.

 Take a treatment used throughout the world to heal broken bones.
 Even today, casts don’t actually do any healing.
 They merely stabilize the surrounding area until the body has the time and resources to mend the break.